 In this case, the best solution is the ‘Zendesk Suite Professional or ‘Zendesk Suite Enterprise’ plan.
 These subscription plans include all core features the entrepreneur is looking for with unlimited departments and a multilingual knowledge base.
 Plus, it involves customer lists (a special segment) as a legacy add-on.

 However, there is a catch.
-Even by paying $125 per agent/mo if billed monthly, the entrepreneur still won’t be able to remove Zendesk branding from their widget or archive emails automatically.
+Even by paying $125 per user per month if billed monthly, the entrepreneur still won’t be able to remove Zendesk branding from their widget or archive emails automatically.

-- $495/mo if billed monthly for live chat, knowledge base, and customer satisfaction rating.
+- $575/mo for 5 agents if billed monthly for live chat, knowledge base, and customer satisfaction rating.

-- $625/mo if billed monthly for live chat, knowledge base, and community forums.
+- $745/mo for 5 agents if billed monthly for live chat, knowledge base, and community forums.

 4. Premium all-in-one solution for marketing, support, and sales

-A prosperous enterprise with 10 agents needs a one-stop communication tool with email marketing, support, and sales features.
+A prosperous corporation with 10 agents needs a one-stop communication tool with email marketing, support, and sales features.
+It might be on the lookout for enterprise plans.

 To be honest, the first three plans lack some essential features.
 Only within the ‘Zendesk Suite Enterprise’ business owners can remove Zendesk branding from their widget.
 Besides, you can set up contextual workspaces, see audit logs, change and assign custom roles, as well as use custom notifications for emails, messages, etc. if on this plan.
 They will optimize your workload, without restricting the tools agents need to complete their job.

 All in all, by giving up roughly $200 per agent/mo monthly, you get the core elements needed for customer support.
 The only problem, these features are slightly overpriced.
-You can definitely get the most essential functionality at lower costs.
+You can get the most essential functionality at lower costs.
 (I’ll get back to it in a moment).

-Meanwhile, if you are looking for a sales solution that goes with email marketing software, you might want to consider ‘Sell Enterprise’, or ‘Sell Elite’ that includes premium customer support and advanced sales insight reports.
+Meanwhile, if you are looking for a sales solution that goes with email marketing software, you might want to consider ‘Sell Professional, or ‘Sell Enterprise’ which includes premium customer support, unlimited sales pipelines, and advanced sales insight reports.

-- $1,990 if billed monthly for live chat, knowledge base, and widget unbranding.
+- $1,490 for 10 agents if billed monthly for live chat, knowledge base, and widget unbranding.

-- $1,250 if billed monthly for ‘Sell Enterprise’ with unlimited paid users, personalized emails, and activity reports.
+- $2,190 for 10 agents if billed monthly for ‘Sell Enterprise’ for sales teams with unlimited paid users, personalized emails, activity, performance dashboards, premium customer support, and advanced analytics.